 New York Neighborhoods

 The City of New York is made up of five boroughs: Manhattan, the most densely populated of the boroughs, Brooklyn, Queens, The Bronx and Staten Island.
 Each of the boroughs has their own definable history and character, which in turn spawn hundreds of equally distinctive and unique neighborhoods.
-Given the wealth of options the city has to offer, we've decided instead to list the city's most popular neighborhoods.
+Given the wealth of options the city has to offer, we've decided instead to list the most popular neighborhoods in New York.
 So let's get to it.

 Popular Neighborhoods in New York